Ordered set partitions, generalized coinvariant algebras, and the Delta Conjecture: Generalized Garsia-Stanton basis

 Just as the Artin basis for $R_n$ is related to the Lehmer code sum or $\inv$ statistic on $\symm_n$, the Garsia-Stanton basis for $R_n$ is related to the major index statistic $\maj$ on $\symm_n$.
 Given a permutation $\pi = \pi_1 \dots \pi_n \in \symm_n$, the {\em Garsia-Stanton monomial} $gs_{\pi}$ is the product

 For example, if $\pi = 34256187$ we have

 It is clear that $\deg(gs_{\pi}) = \maj(\pi)$ for any permutation $\pi \in \symm_n$.

-Garsiaused Stanley-Reisner theory to show that $\{gs_{\pi} \,:\, \pi \in \symm_n\}$ descends to a basis of $R_n$ \cite{Garsia}; this basis was then studied by Garsia and Stanton in the context of invariant theory \cite{GS}.
+Garsia used Stanley-Reisner theory to show that $\{gs_{\pi} \,:\, \pi \in \symm_n\}$ descends to a basis of $R_n$ \cite{Garsia}; this basis was then studied by Garsia and Stanton in the context of invariant theory \cite{GS}.
 Adin, Brenti, and Roichman later gave a different proof of this fact using a straightening argument \cite{ABR}.
 This witnesses the fact that $\Hilb(R_n; q) = \sum_{\pi \in \symm_n} q^{\maj(\pi)}$.
+The GS monomials were also studied by E. E. Allen under the name `descent monomials' \cite{Allen}.